Zara-Tyrer/MERNproject-partA/README.md

 ## WorkFlow

-A forking feature branch workflow was utilized by the developers throughout the project with daily communication to discuss allocation of tasks.
+A forking feature branch workflow was utilized by the developers throughout the project ([Workflow outline from Part A](#workflow-outline)) with daily communication to discuss allocation of tasks.
 As there was a very high level of verbal communication over video conference about which features were being worked on, consultation and demonstration of new code before merging into the central repository and substantial pair programming, tasks have not always been tagged by developer name.
 The developers consider the consistent and daily communication in allocating and collaborating on features to have been an effective process throughout the project.

 The user stories were transferred to a Trello Kanban board, and their progress was tracked by tags that further broke down the task by time and difficulty.
 In general, tasks were first built into the server to develop CRUD functionality, Mocha tests written, Manual testing using VS Code client (client.http) and recorded in a spreadsheet (see docs).
 The task was then tagged with 'Done in Server'.
 The task was then moved into from Current Sprint (initial listing of tasks, tagged with Admin or Customer and whether authentication was required to use the route) to the 'To do' column.
 Once in the To-do column, a developer would then build the functionality into the client and once this was completed and tested manually by completing the action and checking the result in the deployed cloud Mongo database, the task was tagged 'Done in Client'.
 The task would then be moved into the 'In progress - needs styling' column.
 The developer would then apply styling and once satisfied, the task would be moved into the 'Done & Styled' Column.
 Cypress testing was used to assess the effectiveness of integration between the client, server, cloud database and the S3 bucket that was incorporated for file upload (see tasks tagged 'Beyond MVP').
 The developers would regularly undertake review to consult and collaborate on choices about further functionality and styling on tasks in the 'Done & Styled' column.